Logiqx/gpx-ideas/docs/extensions/gpx_imu/README.md

 #### Notes

+- The standard abbreviation for heading is HDG in nautical and aviation environments, hence the naming of `<hdg>` in this schema
-- The words "heading" and "yaw" are synonymous.
-However, yaw can sometimes be -180 to 180, so heading = (yaw + 360) % 360
+  - The words heading and yaw are synonymous.
+However, yaw values are sometimes -180 to 180, so heading = (yaw + 360) % 360
-- The abbreviation HDG is standard in the nautical and aviation communities
+  - The aviation industry (worldwide) is currently preparing to switch from magnetic north to true north - [Mag2True](https://www.aerosociety.com/news/time-for-a-change-of-direction)
 - The availability of accuracy / error estimates is largely due to the use of a Kalman filter within the IMU
-- The aviation industry (worldwide) is currently preparing to switch heading from magnetic north to true north - [Mag2True](https://www.aerosociety.com/news/time-for-a-change-of-direction)